Nikolov-A/Nikolov-A/README.md

 * :city_sunrise: [Airbnb Berlin](https://github.com/Nikolov-A/Project-Week-5-Your-Own-Project): Simple descriptive analysis aiming to show price ranges for each neighborhood as well as frequency analysis of the words used to describe listings titles

-* :sound: [Music Recommender] (https://github.com/Nikolov-A/Project-Week-3-Music_Recommender): App that takes your favorite song and gives you suggestions for similar songs, based on audiofeatures.
+* :sound: [Music Recommender](https://github.com/Nikolov-A/Project-Week-3-Music_Recommender): App that takes your favorite song and gives you suggestions for similar songs, based on audiofeatures.
 The magic happens thanks to a database of 10,000 songs (collected by Spotify API & Webscrapping) and an Unsupervised Machine Learning algorithm (K-means clustering).